lew1101/bpho-projectiles/README.md

 ## Installing Dependencies

 This repo relies on [`poetry`](https://python-poetry.org/) for dependency management.
-Make sure it is installed on your machine, then run the following commands:
+Make sure it is installed on your machine, then run the following command to install dependencies:

 ```shell
 poetry install